luigi-dv/assessment-engineer/backend/README.md

 ### Docker

-You can also run the application using Docker.
+You can also run the service from the root directory using Docker.

 ```bash
 # Build the image